-Although I don't believe that we should be using discount rates at all for long-term financial entities, using “prudent” discount rates has led to a hugely severe DB economic impact.
+Although I don't believe that we should be using discount rates at all for long-term financial entities, using allegedly “prudent” discount rates has led to a hugely severe DB economic impact.
 From the adjustments chart, it is reasonable to conclude that there is no way that we could even have guessed in advance by how much the discount rate would have failed to lead to a satisfactory outcome.
-The contracts I have considered are relatively simple, so the outcome could hardly be likely to be better for complex DB pension schemes.
+The contracts I have considered are relatively simple, so the outcome can hardly be assumed to be better for complex DB pension schemes.

-Yes, 100 b is my personal estimate but you can choose your own yield adjustment and come to your own conclusions.
+Yes, 126 b is my personal estimate but you can choose your own yield adjustment and come to your own conclusions.